NeuroJSON/zmat/README.rst

        input: a char, non-complex numeric or logical vector or array
        iscompress: (optional) if iscompress is 1, zmat compresses/encodes the input, if 0, it decompresses/decodes the input.
+Default value is 1.

+              if iscompress is set to a negative integer, (-iscompress) specifies the compression level.
+For zlib/gzip, default level is 6 (1-9); for lzma/lzip, default level is 5 (1-9); for lz4hc, default level is 8 (1-16). the default compression level is used if iscompress is set to 1.

-Default value is 1. if one defines iscompress as the info struct (2nd output of zmat) during encoding, zmat will perform a decoding/decompression operation and recover the original
-              input using the info stored in the info structure.
+              if one defines iscompress as the info struct (2nd output of zmat), zmat will perform a decoding/decompression operation and recover the original input using the info stored in the info structure.
        method: (optional) compression method, currently, zmat supports the below methods 'zlib': zlib/zip based data compression (default)